leobudima/elogii-blog/content/9-biggest-delivery-challenges-for-ecommerce-and-how-to-solve-them.md

 The ideal solution is to give customers the ability to track their deliveries in real-time.

-Using delivery management software allows you to share a map with the current location of the customer’s order for 100% transparency and ETA accuracy.
+Using eCommerce delivery management software allows you to share a map with the current location of the customer’s order for 100% transparency and ETA accuracy.

 A simpler solution is to let customers pick the time and date when they want their delivery to arrive.
 And it doesn’t even need to be too specific.